Have you been to Amsterdam? What did you do while you were here? If you've not been yet, what do you think you'd do in our fair town?

 What is the first creative thing you ever did?

-What is the dumbest thing anyone has ever said to you about being a writer?
+What is the dumbest thing anyone has ever said to you about being an artist?Someone said, “what a neat hobby you have.”
+(Shaking my head and sighing as I write that.)

 If you were an angle, what kind of angle would you be?

-If you could meet a writer from the 15th, 16th or 17th centuries, who would it be?
+If you could meet a visual artist from the 15th, 16th or 17th centuries, who would it be?
 And what would you talk about?

 Tell us something few people know about you.